NiklasTiede/CheatSheet-Linux/README.md

 jobs
 kill %N
 ps

+# if a process should be killed after execution of a script: the PID of the started background process has to be saved, then kill
+foo &
+FOO_PID=$!
+# do other stuff
+kill $FOO_PID

 ```

 If you start a script (shell, python etc.) and you logout then the process is killed.
 Nohup helps to continue the script in the background, even after shell logout